Eventective: Congratulations, I understand your wedding is in October and you’ve been done with your planning for months.

 E: In terms of timing, did you search Eventective for any of your vendors at the same time you were reviewing venues, or did you want to determine your venue first?

 M&C: We definitely focused on finding our venue first.
 But we weren’t even aware that we could find vendors on Eventective.
 Several friends had given us recommendations for DJs and Photographers, but none of them got back to us.
-We were kind of surprised given the state of the economy that nobody called back.
+We were kind of surprised that nobody called back.
 At first we wanted to give them the benefit of the doubt, but after several days with no response we moved on.

 Eventually one DJ did get back to us, and when we met with Kevin from Amazing DJ we hit it off right away.
 We are so pleased with Kevin, that we hired him as our DJ and our photographer.